randyzwitch/randyzwitch.github.io/_posts/2015-08-21-well-thought-out-business-requirements.md

 > It would be interesting to model using SAS how our customers shop for our merchandise by channel and what overlaps there are between demographics, geography, product type and tenure.
 But we also have to timebox this, we can't be boiling-the-ocean just looking for needles-in-a-haystack.

 Say WHAT?
-Mr. Business Person, I cannot help you if you do not run that mess through <a href="http://unsuck-it.com/" target="_blank">Unsuck-It</a> first.
+Mr. Business Person, I cannot help you if you do not run that mess through [Unsuck-It](http://unsuck-it.com/) first.

 In all seriousness, I've found there are a few great ways for an analyst to refine a "question" like the one above into an actionable plan of attack.
 So the next time you get a jargon-filled, completely generic analysis request such as the one above, try these four tactics.